-CompatTelRunner.exe is a process which is used to upgrade your system to the latest OS version or other Service Pack upgrades.
+CompatTelRunner.exe is a process that is used to upgrade your system to the latest OS version or other Service Pack upgrades.
 It is also used to perform diagnostics on your computer to determine if there is the possibility of compatibility issues and collects program telemetry information if opted-in to the Microsoft Customer Experience Improvement Program.
 It allows Microsoft to ensure compatibility when you want to install the latest version of Windows OS.

 This process is part of a Windows Update, specifically the KB2977759 one, which stands as the Compatibility update for Windows 7 RTM (Release to Manufacturer).
 The update is one of the many that serve as a preparation to upgrade to the latest OS version, and will